 Alfama is an old, gentle and humble fishing suburb in Lisbon.
-Located at the foot of São Jorge Castle, between the hill and the Ocean, this neighborhood holds the essence of the city.
+Located at the foot of São Jorge Castle, between the hill and the ocean, this neighbourhood holds the essence of the city.
 An area full of aromas and mixed emotions, where Fado was created in the 1820s.
 If you are not familiar with Fado, it’s the best-known genre of Portuguese music, very melancholic and often about the sea.

 The area where Alfama currently sits was already inhabited during the Visigoth period.
 The Romans also left their stamp with the ruins of a Roman Theatre, built under Augustus during 1 century BC.
 It is located inside the Cathedral on the Rua da Saudade.
 Sadly, most of the Christian churches were destroyed in the earthquake of 1755.

 If you visit the top part of Alfama (near the São Jorge Castle), you’ll get some impressive views of the whole neighbourhood which runs down to the Tagus River and of its port.